 As the shortest player currently in the National Basketball Association, Isaiah Thomas is definitely the first player everyone thinks of in this conversation.
 Even though he has traveled quite a bit during his career, he has had a bunch of success including two All Star Game appearances with the Boston Celtics.

 Thomas was drafted by the Sacramento Kings with the last pick of the 2011 NBA Draft.
-He had short stints with the Phoenix Suns, Cleveland Cavaliers, Denver Nuggets, Los Angeles Lakers, Washington Wizards, and New Orleans Pelicans.
-He is currently a free agent.
+He had short stints with the Phoenix Suns, Cleveland Cavaliers, Denver Nuggets, Los Angeles Lakers, Washington Wizards and New Orleans Pelicans.
+He is currently with the Charlotte Hornets.

 Chris Clemons: 5-foot-9